 Byte Offset Size in Bytes Field Description 12 4 ImageRevision Revision of the FSP binary.
-Major.Minor.Revision.Build The ImageRevision can be decoded as follows: 0:7 - Build Number 8:15 - Revision 16:23 - Minor Version 24:31 - Major Version 16 8 ImageId 8 ASCII character byte signature string that will help match the FSP binary to a supported hardware configuration.
+Major.Minor.Revision.Build The ImageRevision can be decoded as follows: 0:7 - Build Number 8:15 - Revision 16:23 - Minor Version 24:31 - Major Version 16 8 Imageld 8 ASCII character byte signature string that will help match the FSP binary to a supported hardware configuration.
 BootLoader should not assume null-terminated.
 24 4 ImageSize Size of the entire FSP binary in bytes.
 28 4 ImageBase FSP binary preferred base address.
 If the FSP binary is located at the address different from the preferred address, the FSP binary needs to be rebased.
-32 4 ImageAttribute Attributes of the FSP binary. • Bit 0: GRAPHICS_SUPPORT - Set to 1 when FSP supports enabling Graphics Display. • Bits 1:31 - Reserved for future use.
+32 4 ImageAttribute Attributes of the FSP binary.
+Bit 0: GRAPHICS_SUPPORT - Set to 1 when FSP supports enabling Graphics Display.
+Bits 1:31 - Reserved for future use.
 36 4 CfgRegionOffset Offset of the configuration region (VPD).
 This offset is relative to the FSP binary base address.
 40 4 CfgRegionSize Size of the configuration region (VPD).
 44 4 ApiEntryNum Number of API entries this FSP supports.
 The current design supports 6 API.
-48 4 TempRamInitEntryOffset Offset for the API to setup a temporary stack till the memory is initialized.
+48 4 TempRamInitEntryOf fset Offset for the API to setup a temporary stack till the memory is initialized.
 52 4 FspInitEntryOffset Offset for the API to initialize the processor and the chipset (SOC).
 FspInitEntry API encapsulates the functionality of FspMemoryInit, TempRamExit and FspSiliconInit API.
-56 4 NotifyPhaseEntryOffset Offset for the API to inform the FSP about the different stages in the boot process.
-60 4 FspMemoryInitEntryOffset Offset for the API to initialize the Memory.
-64 4 TempRamExitEntryOffset Offset for the API to tear down the temporary memory.
-68 4 FspSiliconInitEntryOffset Offset for the API to initialize the processor and chipset.
+If the value is set to 0x00000000, then this API is not supported.
+Instead use the boot flow 2 as described in Boot Flows 56 4 NotifyPhaseEntryOff set Offset for the API to inform the FSP about the different stages in the boot process.
+60 4 FspMemoryInitEntry Offset Offset for the API to initialize the Memory.
+64 4 TempRamExitEntryO ffset Offset for the API to tear down the temporary memory.
+68 4 FspSiliconInitEntryOf fset Offset for the API to initialize the processor and chipset.

-5.1.2 FSP INFO EXTENDED HEADER
+5.1.2 FSP_INFO_EXTENDED_HEADER